flix/book/src/essential-traits.md

 ## Essential Traits

-Practical programming in Flix requires knowledge of three traits: `Eq`, `Order`, and `ToString`.
+Practical programming in Flix requires knowledge of at least three traits: `Eq`, `Order`, and `ToString`.

 ### The Eq Trait